 How may I apply?

 All applicants applying for financial aid must submit the Free Application for Federal Student Aid (FAFSA).
 This form is used to determine a student's eligibility for federal and state grants and federal loans.
 The FAFSA can be completed on-line at www.fafsa.ed.gov.
-(An excellent tutorial showing how to complete the FAFSA can be found here.)

-California residents must complete a FAFSA and a Cal Grant GPA Verification Form to be considered for a Cal Grant.
+California residents must complete a FAFSA and a Cal Grant GPA Verification Form to be considered for a Cal Grant

-If you would like to be considered for Thomas Aquinas College’s institutional, need-based Service Scholarship program (work-study) and grant program, you will be required to complete not only the FAFSA, but also the Confidential Family Financial Statement (CFFS) of Thomas Aquinas College and provide other supporting documentation, such as a signed copy of their parents’ and their own federal tax returns with all supporting schedules, W-2s and K-1s.
+If you would like to be considered for Thomas Aquinas College's institutional, need-based Service Scholarship program (work-study) and grant program, you will be required to complete not only the FAFSA, but also the Confidential Family Financial Statement (CFFS) of Thomas Aquinas College and provide other supporting documentation, such as a signed copy of your parents’ and your own federal tax returns with all supporting schedules, W-2s and K-1s.

-When is institutional financial aid awarded?
+When is financial aid awarded?

 If all financial aid documents have been submitted, Freshmen are notified of their institutional financial aid as soon as possible after they have been accepted into the College.
 Continuing students are normally awarded institutional financial aid in June for the upcoming academic year.